DanialBeg/f1-letterboxd/README.md

 ## Features Overview

 ### Home Page
+- Dramatic hero section with F1 race background imagery
-- Grid of available seasons
+- Grid of available seasons with F1 red theming
 - Quick navigation to season pages
+- Responsive design for all devices

 ### Season Page
-- List of all races in the season
+- List of all races in the season with race cards
-- Race cards with basic information
+- Race information including location, date, and winner
-- Ratings display for reviewed races
+- Rating displays for reviewed races
+- Breadcrumb navigation

 ### Race Detail Page
-- Complete race information (circuit, winner, date)
+- Complete race information (circuit, winner, date, podium)
+- Interactive star rating system with half-star precision
-- Review submission form
+- Review submission form with validation
-- Display of all user reviews
+- Display of all user reviews with avatars
-- Interactive star rating system
+- Timezone-aware date display

 ## Contributing